 What is Denaturation of Protein?

-Denaturation of protein is a process that breaks down the strong links or bonds that makes up the protein molecules.
+Denaturation of protein is a process that breaks down the strong links or bonds that make up the protein molecules.
 Protein molecules in their native or natural form have strong bonds and a highly ordered and stable structure.
 After denaturation of the protein molecule, the links or bonds weaken, and the molecule takes a more loose or random structure, most of them being insoluble.
 For instance, when food is cooked, like egg or meat, it becomes firm due to the change in the protein molecules after it receives adequate heat.
 This process can be reversed to regain the original structure.

 If the denaturation agent is removed, the original structure will be restored.
 This process is called the renaturation of proteins.